 Coffee houses are to Vienna what pubs are to England: an institution that's inextricably linked to the locals' way of life.
+If you're spending a few days in Vienna, these are the best places to get a feel for the culture.
 The first Viennese Coffeehouse (or Kaffeehaus) opened way back in the 1680s, paving the way for the hundreds of establishments that dot the city today.
 Back then, these grand old cafes were reserved for esteemed gentlemen and politicians who'd play chess and philosophise over a cup of joe.
 But today, they're open to any and all people in Vienna.

 9. Hanoi, Vietnam

 Much of the world's coffee is grown in Vietnam (it's the second biggest producer after Brazil), but you may not know that the Vietnamese have a strong coffee consuming culture, too.
 The capital city of Hanoi is home to an appealing mix of modern cafes and traditional streetside joints serving up freshly brewed java.

 While you'll see everyday Americanos and Lattes on the menus here, you'll also find that the Vietnamese get very creative with their coffee drinks, flavouring them with everything from egg yolks to yogurt and even bananas and avocados!